 What sets ComedySportz aside from the other improv you have done?

-What kind of shows are you doing now, and how has ComedySportz prepared you for performing elsewhere?
+You are now rocking LA doing standup.
+How has ComedySportz prepared you for performing standup?

 What is something you miss about performing ComedySportz?

 ComedySportz was my family away from family.
 Not only did I perform there but I worked in Group Sales, which I loved.
 It felt good to sell tickets to something I truly believed in.
 I miss that feeling of longstanding camaraderie that I have rarely experienced anywhere else.
 In musicals, we always bond together, but it's only for 8 weeks or for 6 months.
 Showmance!
 I was so fortunate to perform with my friends in ComedySportz for years, and those people will always be my friends.
 Standup is a very different experience, and although it's extremely satisfying to write and create your own act, you miss the ease of which 3 people who knew each other's styles so intimately could tackle a game and make the audience bowl over with laughter.

 What do you like to do when not performing?

 Now that I live near this ocean machine thing, i run 4 miles a day, bike 50 miles up the coast on the weekends, and hike in the mountains.
 It's kindof a dreamy life.
 I'm not gonna deny that.
 I'm a private tutor for one wonderful girl in junior high, which is probably just as enriching for me as it is for her.
 Except when I make her learn fractions.
 I took up painting and play softball with a bunch of Second City peeps I worked with on Romeo & Juliet.
 You know what we always end up talking about?
 Chicago.
 We live here now but we all know where we really learned comedy.